Skip to content

 Add Katana customers from new rows on Google Sheets

-Create sales orders in Katana from new spreadsheet rows in Google Sheets team drive
+Create Katana sales orders from new records in Salesforce

 Katana even offers generous implementation assistance to help you roll its product out and ensure it's ready to handle your unique needs.